LNG tanks at onshore terminal

 Onshore regasification

-Onshore regasification terminals are sometimes placed in the proximity of power plants or industrial plants so that they can exchange heat to vaporize the LNG with cooling energy for the plants to increase the total efficiency.
+Onshore regasification terminals are sometimes placed in the proximity of power plants or industrial plants.
+That is so they can exchange heat to vaporize the LNG with cooling energy, for the plants to increase the total efficiency.

 Floating storage and regasification